ishraqkhan/FlappyBirdGame/README.md

 # FlappyBirdGame
 My version of flappy bird.
-Graphics aren't of the highest quality but the funcionality works
+Graphics aren't of the highest quality but the functionality works